Sierra de la Laguna Dry Forests

 States: Mexico

 The Peninsular myotis is a species of vesper bat endemic to the southern tip of Baja California, where the Sierra de la Laguna Dry Forests ecoregion is located.
-Its Latin name is a reference to its range, meaning of the peninsula.
-They primarily feed on insects, using their hind legs to snatch the prey out of the air.
-These little brown bats have relatively large ears that they use for precise echolocation—allowing them to catch flying insects at night.
+Its Latin name refers to its range, meaning "of the peninsula."
+These bats primarily feed on insects, using their hind legs to snatch prey out of the air.
+The small brown bats have relatively large ears, which they use for precise echolocation, allowing them to catch flying insects at night.

-Located at the southern end of the Baja California peninsula, this region was once an isolated island before joining the mainland.
-The region is shaped by a vast complex of granitic mountains, running southward from the Gulf of California to the Pacific.
-These mountains are intersected by valleys and canyons and surrounded by vast plateaus.
-These topographical variations give rise to the diversity of climates and vegetation found throughout.
-Subtropical dry forests, receiving less than 500 mm of precipitation per year, dominate lower portions of the mountains (300–800 m).
-The trees endure a long dry season and most of them lose leaves.
+Situated at the southern end of the Baja California peninsula, this region was once an isolated island before joining the mainland.
+The terrain is shaped by a vast complex of granitic mountains that run southward from the Gulf of California to the Pacific.
+These mountains are intersected by valleys and canyons and are surrounded by expansive plateaus.

-The flagship species of the Sierra de la Laguna Dry Forests ecoregion is the Xantus's hummingbird.
-Image credit: Creative Commons
+The Xantus's hummingbird (Basilinna xantusii) is the flagship species of the Sierra de la Laguna Dry Forests ecoregion.
+Image credit: Marlin Harms via Flickr, CC by 2.0

-The forest is transitional both with the pine-oak forests at higher elevations, and with the xeric scrub at lower portions.
-The dry forest of Sierra de la Laguna is characterized by abundance of low trees and scrubs.
-Characteristic trees include mauto, palo blanco, elephant tree, and palo zorrillo.
-The scrub includes mala mujer, buena mujer, and biznaga cacti.
+The forest serves as a transition zone between the pine-oak forests found at higher elevations and the xeric scrub at lower altitudes.
+The dry forest of Sierra de la Laguna is characterized by an abundance of low-growing trees and shrubs.
+Notable trees include mauto, palo blanco, elephant tree, and palo zorrillo, while the scrub vegetation features species such as mala mujer, buena mujer, and biznaga cacti.

-The past and present isolation of Sierra de la Laguna from the rest of the peninsula has played a major role in producing an extraordinary array of unique species.
-There are 224 species of vascular plants inhabiting Sierra de la Laguna Dry Forests.
-Half the species of reptiles and amphibians of Sierra de la Laguna inhabit the dry forest ecoregion, over 29 of 194 species of birds, and 29 of 40 species of mammals.
-Over 10% of animal and plant species found at Sierra de la Laguna are endemic.
+The past and present isolation of the Sierra de la Laguna from the rest of the peninsula has played a major role in fostering a remarkable variety of unique species.
+There are 224 species of vascular plants inhabiting the Sierra de la Laguna dry forests.
+The ecoregion is home to half of the reptile and amphibian species found in the Sierra de la Laguna, over 29 of its 194 bird species, and 29 of its 40 mammal species.
+More than 10% of the plant and animal species found in Sierra de la Laguna are endemic.

-The isolation of this region has contributed to a scarcity of predators, and to the poor competitive ability of some animals.
-Characteristic fauna includes the southern pocket gopher, badger, Gilbert’s skink, Baja California striped whipsnake, Xantus hummingbird, and northern pygmy owl.
+This isolation has also led to a scarcity of predators and has diminished the competitive abilities of some animals.
+Characteristic fauna of the region include the southern pocket gopher, badger, Gilbert’s skink, Baja California striped whipsnake, Xantus's hummingbird, and northern pygmy owl.

 2. Gallina-Tessaro, P., A. González.
 1988.
 Mastofauna.
 Pages 209-228 in L. Arriaga and A. Ortega (editors), La Sierra de la Laguna de Baja California Sur.
 Centro de Investigaciones Biológicas de Baja California Sur, México.